jDataView/jDataView/README.md

 * **NodeJS Buffers**.
 They appeared in [Node 0.4.0](http://nodejs.org/docs/v0.4.0/api/buffers.html).
 [Node 0.5.0](http://nodejs.org/docs/v0.5.0/api/buffers.html) added a DataView-like API.
 And [Node 0.6.0](http://nodejs.org/docs/v0.6.0/api/buffers.html) changed the API naming convention.

-**jDataView** provided the **DataView API** with own convenient extensions using the best available option between Arrays, TypedArrays, NodeJS Buffers and DataViews.
+**jDataView** provided a polyfill for the **DataView API** with own convenient extensions using the best available option between Arrays, TypedArrays, NodeJS Buffers and DataViews.

-Now that `DataView` is natively available in all engines, **jDataView 3** simply extends it with powerful methods for dealing with non-standard binary data types, such as strings and arbitrary-sized integers.
+Now that `DataView` is natively available in all engines, **jDataView 3** acts as a layer on top of it with powerful methods for dealing with non-standard binary data types, such as strings and arbitrary-sized integers.

 Also check out ([jBinary](https://github.com/jDataView/jBinary))
 ========================